veenaiu/TestProject/README.md

-# Project Title
+# About Canada

-About Canada
+The project shows a list of details about the country Canada.

 ## Getting Started